 How to Make a Simple Comfort Drink Routine: Tea, Cocoa, or Coffee

 In a world that never slows down, the smallest rituals can become our most powerful anchors.
-A warm cup in your hands, the quiet hum of steam rising, the scent curling into the air — these aren’t just beverages.
+A warm cup in your hands, the quiet hum of steam rising, the scent curling into the air, these aren’t just beverages.
 They’re moments of pause.
 Gentle invitations to breathe.
+When the pace of life feels overwhelming, these few minutes of intentionality act as a circuit breaker for stress.
+By focusing on a sensory experience, you signal to your brain that it is time to shift from a state of high alert to a state of restoration.

-This is your guide to building a simple, soul-soothing comfort drink routine — whether you reach for tea, cocoa, or coffee.
+This is your guide to building a simple, soul-soothing comfort drink routine, whether you reach for tea, cocoa, or coffee.
 No fancy equipment.
 No complicated steps.
 Just you, your favorite mug, and a few mindful minutes to unwind.
+The goal is not perfection or a gourmet result, but rather the act of showing up for yourself in a tangible, warming way.

 What You'll Need